 The program investigates the juncture of arts and culture, community development, and neighborhood context.
 The work of the fellowship program serves to elevate social sculpture as a central tool in the community building process to complement other instruments such as architectural design, neighborhood engagement, fundraising, community economic development, affordable housing, social services, and youth and workforce development.

-Mutually administered by PRH and CotA’s Center for Art and Social Engagement (CASE), these year-long residencies will bring 2 guest fellows to work closely with Rick Lowe, Project Row Houses staff, and local leaders in community-engaged practices.
+Mutually administered by PRH and KGMCA's Center for Art and Social Engagement (CASE), these year-long residencies will bring 2 guest fellows to work closely with Project Row Houses Curator and staff, CASE Director, and local leaders in community-engaged practices.
 Local artists, faculty members, community members, and selected leaders will offer their support during this process.
 The partnership will also engage a broader public through lectures, seminars, and symposia around community engaged social arts practice.

 The fellows will be active cultural practitioners seeking for mentorship and the chance to focus their research on community engaged creative practices.